ray-project/ray/doc/source/train/getting-started-transformers.rst

          ...

-Reporting metrics and checkpoints to Ray Train ensures that you can use Ray Tune and fault-tolerant training.
+Reporting metrics and checkpoints to Ray Train ensures that you can use Ray Tune and :ref:`fault-tolerant training <train-fault-tolerance>`.
-Note that :class:`ray.train.huggingface.transformers.RayTrainReportCallback` only provides a simple implementation.
+Note that the :class:`ray.train.huggingface.transformers.RayTrainReportCallback` only provides a simple implementation, and can be :ref:`further customized <train-dl-saving-checkpoints>`.
-To customize, see :ref:`train-checkpointing`.

 Preparing your Transformers Trainer